txt/sin21/docs/00hello.md

 A protest: tired of my work being in organizations that do not offer clean up for the mess they make.
 BTW,

-I seek the other ha;f of disrupt cultre.
+I seek the other half of disrupt cultre.

 - Nothing wrong with a little
 disrupt.
-- Disrupt = innovation = opportunity to make things better. but an organization, and a society, that endorses disrupt also needs to endorse support actions for curtailing bad disrupt and supporting the unfortunates effected negatively by that  disrupt.
-Otherwise, we just get production and pollution without clean up.
+- Disrupt = innovation = opportunity to make things better.
+-  But if you broke it, you gotta fix it.
+Any organization, or society, that endorses disrupt also needs to endorse support actions for curtailing bad disrupt and supporting the unfortunates effected negatively by that  disrupt.
+- Otherwise, we
+just get production and pollution without clean up.

-but  you  know this, you learned in childhood. remember, the cat in the hat did do disrupt, then we did clean up. he had tools for clean up. do  you?
+But  you  know this, you learned in childhood.
+Remember, the cat in the hat did do disrupt, then he did clean up.
+He had tools for clean up. do  you?

 <img width="776" alt="image" src="https://user-images.githubusercontent.com/29195/129815422-5a3be6e9-352d-46ad-9dd8-3f0d472a4b14.png">